Clever Laziness

 it doesn’t cost me very much at all to write these things down; it could cost me later in the future not to remember something

 And I’ve found this to be true on several occasions.
 Be it for an article I’m writing or to solidify a point in a conversation.
-Or maybe I just want to re-listen to that podcast episode because it was pretty good.
+Or maybe I want to re-listen to that podcast episode because it was pretty good.
 Our brains are relational databases.
 This bookmarks database is an external API I reference for additional information.
-I know what I’m looking for, I just don’t know what I say.
+I know what I’m looking for; I don’t know what to say.
 But I know where to look.
 And when I do, I need it to be there.

 See Also